 …that existing blockchains don’t really have

-Usually, this forces a contentious out-of-band protocol upgrade to prevent the blockchain from passing into the dustbin of history.
-The Bitcoin block-size controversy is the most well-known case of loss of trust from application-blockchain friction — unsurprising given Bitcoin’s rigid coupling of its core payment application to its blockchain.
-Unfortunately, general-purpose blockchains like Ethereum experience even more challenges to their endogenous trust due to application-blockchain friction.
-In fact most of the protocol upgrades to Ethereum so far involved fairly minor tweaks to functionality in order to support newly emerging, unanticipated applications.
+The resulting loss of user confidence usually forces a contentious out-of-band protocol upgrade to prevent the blockchain from passing into the dustbin of history.
+The most well-known example of loss of trust due to application-blockchain friction is the Bitcoin block-size controversy.
+General-purpose blockchains like Ethereum experience even more challenges to their endogenous trust due to application-blockchain friction: the Ethereum protocol has been upgraded many times for fairly minor tweaks in order to support unanticipated applications.

 The solution: Themelio

 IP is a great illustration of a successful foundational technology.
 Such protocols are often too simple to support rich applications without intervening protocol stacks, but they are easy to conceptualize, simple to implement, and brutally robust.
-It is precisely this simplicity that allows it to support the dazzling variety of Internet applications today with practically no changes since the IPv4 specification’s publication in 1981.
+It is precisely this simplicity that allows IP to support the dazzling variety of Internet applications today with practically no changes since IPv4’s publication in 1981.